Inspired by an earlier blog about the best places to see the fall colors, I decided to put together a second list.

 Pocono Mountains, Pennsylvania

 There are countless of other inspiring places to see the fall colors and other fall specialties, so I’m sure there will be more blogs to come.
 Stay tuned.
-Looking for a blog about a state you live in or are going to soon?
+Looking for a blog about a state you live in or are going to visit soon?
 Check out the “sort by state” feature.
 Have a happy fall!